stuartasutton/desmSchemas/README.md

 The IMS Gloab (1EdTech) folder contains JSON schemas for a number of classes including Comprehensive Learner Record (CLR), Course, Organization, and CASE (competency frameworks).
 The CASE file comes in both JSON and JSON-LD.

 ### PESC—Postsecondary Electronic Standards Council
 There are two PESC schemas (XML Schema) for testing, Academic Record (Academic_Record_v_1.13.xsd) and Core Main (CoreMain_v_1.19.xsd).
-Each of these files two files reference the other.
+Each of these files make references to the other.

 ### HR Open Standards
 HR Standards is the largest (most complex) JSON data standard covering all of the human resource domain.
 It's GitHub folder here contains a good deal of it, but certainly not all.
 The XSD files contain both classes and properties, but also enumerations and tagging files.